broadinstitute/cromwell/docs/backends/GCPBatch.md

 ### Custom Google Cloud SDK container

+Cromwell uses `cloud-sdk:alpine` by default.
+If you require a static Cloud SDK version, set a custom value like `cloud-sdk:584.0.0-alpine` for `cloud-sdk-image-url`.
+Note that GCP [deletes tags after 1 year](https://github.com/GoogleCloudPlatform/cloud-sdk-docker#package-retention-policy), so any custom tag requires recurring updates.

 Cromwell can't use Google's container registry if VPC Perimeter is used in project.
-Own repository can be used by adding `cloud-sdk-image-url` reference to used container:
+Work around by re-hosting within the project and setting `cloud-sdk-image-url`.

 ```
 google {
   ...
-  cloud-sdk-image-url = "eu.gcr.io/your-project-id/cloudsdktool/cloud-sdk:354.0.0-alpine"
+  cloud-sdk-image-url = "gcr.io/google.com/cloudsdktool/cloud-sdk:alpine"
   cloud-sdk-image-size-gb = 1
 }
 ```